codingmatty/typespec-tools/README.md

 This repository contains a collection of tools for working with the [TypeSpec](https://typespec.io) DSL.

+---

+**Disclaimer:** Please note that this library is not officially affiliated with TypeSpec or Azure.
+It is an independent project started by @codingmatty.

 ## Packages

 - [emitter-zod](./packages/emitter-zod/README.md): A Typespec emitter for Zod schemas.